On this page I am providing my suggested top Labuan attractions. For a map showing their locations you can scroll to the bottom of this page.

 The British hoped that this base might grow into a city to rival Singapore or Hong Kong.
 This never happened but today the island has a population of over 90,000 and plays an important role in Malaysia’s offshore oilfield services industry.
 The island enjoys Federal Territory status and is a duty free port, meaning cheap beers for tourists and residents!

-Labuan is sleepy no doubt but many who live here appreciate its quite, peaceful and stress-free lifestyle.
+Labuan is known as the Pearl of Borneo and many who live here appreciate its quiet, peaceful and stress-free lifestyle.

 Here is a list of top Labuan attractions, what to see and things to do.